Takashi Shimura.... Kanji Watanabe

 This sounds like a critical utterance to me; it does seem to speak of Kurosawa's sense of social classes and how the workers, the proletariat, are forced to live their lives very close to its essentials.
 It is all about meeting basic needs and surviving.
 "All I do is make this little things," she says, like these little toy rabbits.
 But this, she feels, connects her to all

 the little babies in Japan, and to a sense of play, a joie de vivre.
 He thinks it is all over for him, there is nothing

 he can do comparable to her simple tasks of working, eating, and making toys for Japanese

 children.
 But then, wait!
 He has an epiphany, a vision.
 There IS something he CAN do.
 Maybe it is not too late.
 This epihany

 is accompanied by the singing of "Happy Birthday" across the way.

 He keeps repeating as he walks down the stairs, "There is something I can do!"
 Watanabe will be reborn.

 Back at City Hall.
 Watanabe has returned to work much to the

-amazement of his staff who are convinced he will resign.
+amazement of his staff who were convinced that he was going to resign any day now.
 He hands Ohno, his

 supposed successor, the plan to reclaim the area in Kuroe-cho that the housewives